Moebits/soundcloud-download/readme.md

 Chrome: https://chrome.google.com/webstore/detail/soundcloud-download/alonjekfomgihkmbejlpnohliidafdep
 Firefox: https://addons.mozilla.org/en-US/firefox/addon/sc-download/

-Chrome Store Removal:
+#### Chrome Store Removal:

 Chrome updated their policies and my extension violates them for offering "unauthorized access to content on https://www.soundcloud.com".
-To use this extension on Chrome you will have to download the zip file and load is as an unpacked extension.
+To use this extension on Chrome you will have to download the zip file and load it as an unpacked extension.

 https://github.com/Tenpi/soundcloud-download/releases